Best DJ plugins of 2023: Free software and apps for DJing

 - Mixvibes CrossDJ Free

-With over 100 million downloads, VirtualDJ is a fantastic choice for beginners and experienced DJs alike.
-The free software boasts state-of-the-art track separation, streaming platform integration, customisation and all the essentials mixing tools.
-You’ll have access to a bank of effects, a sampler and a library management system that offers quick searching, smart folders, playlists and more.
+With over 100 million downloads, VirtualDJ is a superb choice for beginners and experienced DJs alike.
+The free software boasts state-of-the-art stem separation, streaming platform integration, customisation and essential mixing tools.
+You’ll have access to a bank of effects, a sampler and a library management system for quick searching, smart folders, playlists and more.
+The downside is that you’ll need to pay for a VirtualDJ License if you plan on using a DJ controller.

 + Stem separation and ModernEQ for creative mixing